 This is a standard text link you can use to link words in your blog post.
 It’s a short link and redirects users to the specific product page of your choosing when using it.

 Please note that you must use the Amazon short link.
 You can not clock it in any way like example.com/camera as that is a violation of the terms of service.

 You’re not allowed to download images from Amazon and use them on your website.
 You can however use “image only” links on your website.
 They are ideal to visually demonstrate the product in question and work well within a review paragraph or as part of a product review table.

 Amazon image and text

-The last and least effective link are the Amazon image and text links.
+The last are image and text product links.
 These show both the image and short description of the product.
-They fit will in the side bar of a blog.
-But in general you’re better of writing a custom detailed review and the linking to the product via a short link or an image link.
+They fit will in the side bar of a blog and are more detailed by showing the current price.

 Amazon display ads